Property Investment · Last updated 2 June 2026

 Can foreigners buy parking spaces in La Linea?

 Yes.
 There are no restrictions on foreign nationals purchasing parking spaces in Spain.
-You will need a NIE (Número de Identificación de Extranjero) to complete the purchase, which you can obtain at the local police station or Spanish consulate before buying.
+You will need a NIE (Número de Identificación de Extranjero) to complete the purchase.
+For buyers based near La Linea, the NIE is obtained at the National Police in Algeciras.
+Book an appointment well in advance of your intended purchase date.

 Do parking spaces in La Linea appreciate in value?